This is a Quora question I was asked to answer. My response is below.

 Finding the best products is the million dollar question.
 But you find these products using many tools and processes to help, one of which I will outline below.

-I am copying this directly from a free workshop I have available in text format here: The best growth approach for consumer product startups and product launches
+I am copying this directly from a piece I have available here: The best growth approach for consumer product startups and product launches

 Development #3: MSRP/AOV/CLTV – How to get insanely profitable products without having to sell a lot

 When you have higher priced products, or higher average order values (either because the customer buys more of your product or adds other products to the cart when they buy from you), or repeat purchasing that raises your customer lifetime value, then your backend operations become a lot easier to manage because it’s fewer orders, less inventory to manage, fewer customers, with fewer customer service issues, and you can spend more taking care of fewer customers.

 Ideal is to get your MSRP or AOV above $100 but below $1000 (any higher and it may require personal selling to close a sale).
 Minimum should be around $100.

 Aim for at least a 30% repurchase rate from new customers.
 If you cannot get that, it makes it harder because you have to constantly find customers to replace ones you are losing, and that may indicate something wrong with your offering because you cannot keep customers.

 I use offering to general mean not just product, but customer service, and anything else about your business where you are touching your customers.
 For some reason, they are not choosing to buy from you again, and you need to find out why.

 Maybe you have products that are priced much less and you cannot hit this range, and that is OK after you have revenue, profits and cash flow, but when starting out, try to get these figures up as much as possible.